 But how can you keep those beautiful hostas thriving year after year?

-Although hostas are tough plants and they may not need fertilizer if grown in very rich, well draining soil, following a yearly fertilization schedule will ensure that you keep your hostas remaining healthy and looking their best.
+Hostas are tough plants and they may not need fertilizer if grown in very rich, well-draining soil.
+But following a yearly fertilization schedule will ensure that you keep your hostas remaining healthy and looking their best.

 There are as many ways to fertilize your perennials as there are gardeners.
-Here's the schedule that we follow for our hostas at Sunset Hosta Farm.com.
+Here's the schedule that we follow for our hostas at Sunset Hosta Farm.

-As the hostas emerge in the Spring, rake back leaves and mulch and apply a 10-10-10 balanced fertilizer (preferably granular slow-release) around the emerging clumps.
-Replace the mulch around the hosta but not up to the emerging clumps.
+As the more mature hostas emerge from the ground in the Spring, rake back leaves and mulch and apply a 10-10-10 balanced fertilizer (preferably granular slow-release) around the emerging clumps.
+Nitrogen, phosphorus and potassium (NPK) are essential nutrients to support their root growth.